Lemon Bars

 • Natashas Kitchen

-I’m so glad you found a favorite, Emilie!
-That’s so wonderful!
+I’m so happy you found these bars delicious, Svetlana!
+That’s so great!

 Reply